Locations:

 “Pediatric and adult gastroenterologists should be aware of the new insights into the pathophysiology and clinical presentation of gut malrotation,” says Dr. Abu-Elmagd.
 “The congenital disorder is not just a simple morphologic anomaly but it is associated with a defective mesenteric and neuroenteric embryonic development.”

-In addition to the risk of volvulus, the new, comprehensive study confirms the clinicopathologic diversity of the syndrome with subtle and often overlooked symptoms in a considerable number of patients.
+In addition to the risk of volvulus, the new, comprehensive study confirms the clinicopathologic heterogeneity of the syndrome with subtle and often overlooked symptoms in a considerable number of patients.
 The newly defined gut malrotation syndrome (GMS) was diagnosed in nearly half of the study patients with disabling digestive symptoms.

 Transplantation for patients with midgut loss